Theranostics Cancer Treatment

 While being treated using radiopharmaceuticals, you will carry some radioactivity within your body and release some through bodily excretions.
 Depending on the time it takes for the agent to release its energy, you will be given specific instructions on reducing exposure to those around you.

-When patients receive conventional radiation therapy, X-rays are targeted at the tumor and delivered using external beams.
+When patients receive conventional radiation cancer therapy, X-rays are targeted at the tumor and delivered using external beams.
 During delivery, the radiation has to travel through healthy tissue on the path to the disease.
 When the cancer has spread throughout the body, treating multiple parts of the body with traditional external beams of radiation can increase the risk of significant side effects.

 Side effects are specific to the type of radiopharmaceutical used.
 General side effects include, but are not limited to, fatigue, nausea, vomiting, low blood counts, and decreased kidney and liver function.
 RPT is only available for specific cancer types.
 Karmanos evaluates all patients with these types of cancers to determine whether RPT is right for them.
 If you are a candidate for radiopharmaceutical therapy, your radiation oncologist will discuss the treatment with you.
 You can rest assured that you will receive the most accurate, highest-quality treatment we can provide.